-To act as an ex-officio member of the Outreach Team.

 Encouraging a culture of philanthropy and volunteerism among members of the Engineering Society.

-Liaising with the AMS External Affairs Commissioner.

 Providing support for affiliated clubs and groups with an outreach focus, be that locally and otherwise.

 To act as a liaison between EngSoc and community groups.

 To act as liaison between EngSoc and external organizations including but not limited to: